Otterance/otterance_feedback_repo/README.md

 Leave feedback in this using GitHub Issues!

-🧪 For Beta Users: Please include what version of Otterance you are using!

 🛡️ Be sure to read SECURITY.md as well!

+🧪 For Beta Users: Please submit via the Beta/Staging repos!